Associative algebraic approach to logarithmic CFT in the bulk: the continuum limit of the gl(1|1) periodic spin chain, Howe duality and the interchiral algebra: Introduction

 The paper is organized as follows.
 We start in section \ref{sec:remind} by a reminder of the main algebraic features, both on the lattice and in the scaling limit, for the open $\gl(1|1)$ spin chain (and its $\gl(n|n)$ generalizations).
 In section \ref{sec:remindclosed} we similarly remind the reader of the main algebraic properties of the closed $\gl(1|1)$ spin chain.
-The latter involves now a `periodic' version of the Temperley--Lieb algebra which we call, following~\cite{ReadSaleur07-1}, the Jones--Temperley--Lieb algebra $\JTL{N}$, and a smaller symmetry algebra $\LQGodd$ which is, up to some trivial elements, its centralizer $\centJTL$.
+The latter involves now a `periodic' version of the Temperley--Lieb algebra which we call, following~\cite{ReadSaleur07-1}, the Jones--Temperley--Lieb algebra $\JTL{N}$, and the symmetry algebra $\LQGodd$ which is, up to some trivial elements, its centralizer $\centJTL$.
 The structure of the corresponding bimodule is recalled in Fig.~\ref{JTL-Uqodd-bimod}.
 We also mention briefly the antiperiodic spin chain (where the $\gl(1|1)$ symmetry is broken), where one now deals with a twisted version $\JTL{N}^{tw}$ of the Jones--Temperley--Lieb algebra, while the centralizer is just $U s\ell(2)$ algebra.
 Section~\ref{Howe} is the first containing new results.
 We discuss there how, remarkably, the image of the $\JTL{N}$ in the $\gl(1|1)$ spin chains is in fact isomorphic to (the image of) the enveloping algebra of a certain non-semisimple Lie algebra containing $\ssp_{N-2}$ as its maximal semi-simple subalgebra.
 The semi-simple part of $\JTL{N}$ (that is, after quotienting by the radical) is represented by $U \ssp_{N-2}$, providing a beautiful example of a classical Howe duality~\cite{H3}, for which we have a non semi-simple version in the full $\JTL{N}$ case.
-This relationship with a Lie algebra provides us with a powerful tool to understand the scaling limit of $\JTL{N}$, which we call the {\bf interchiral algebra}.
-This is discussed in section \ref{sec:interchiral}, which is, conceptually, the main section of this paper.
-For general models, we expect that the scaling limit of $\JTL{N}$ will contain, in addition to the left and right Virasoro algebras, the modes of non chiral fields such as the degenerate conformal field $\Phi_{2,1}\times\bar{\Phi}_{2,1}$.
-In the particular case of symplectic fermions, this field becomes the \textit{interchiral field} $\enrg(z,\bar{z})$ from~\eqref{eq:interch-f}, and the scaling limit of $\JTL{N}$ can be fully understood in terms of \textit{ bilinears in fermion modes}.
-This is discussed in subsections~\ref{sec:scaling}, \ref{commrels} and -- for the centralizer aspects -- \ref{centra}.
-The seemingly equivalent and more physical point of view where instead of bilinears in fermion modes we have bilinears in fermionic fields is discussed in subsection \ref{sec:interch-modes}.
-Finally, we define the interchiral algebra proper in subsection \ref{sec:interdef} where it is denoted by $\interchalg$.
-Subsection \ref{sec:interchalg-tw} extends the discussion to the antiperiodic model or the so-called ``twisted sector''.
-In section \ref{sec:simpl-JTL-Vir} we discuss modules over the interchiral algebra in the LCFT and their relation with $\JTL{N}$ modules on the lattice.
-We consider first simple modules in subsection \ref{sec:interinfin-sm} to \ref{sec:gen-func}.
-While on the finite lattice the simples are just fundamental representations of $\ssp_{N-2}$, in the limit simple modules over $\interchalg$ are identified with appropriate simple $\spinf$-modules.
-Of particular importance is our discussion of the vacuum module over the interchiral algebra in \ref{sec:interch-simple}.
-In subsection \ref{sec:indecompmod} we discuss indecomposable modules over $\interchalg$ and their relation with the symplectic fermion theory.
-This involves an analysis of the Hilbert space of this theory as a module over the left-right Virasoro algebra $\VirN(2)$ (which we believe is new) in subsubsection \ref{sec:non-chiral-sympl-fer}.
-We then show that this analysis agrees with the scaling limit of the bimodule over $\JTL{N}$ and $\centJTL$.
-A few conclusions -- and pointers to subsequent developments -- are given in the conclusion.
-Finally, several technical aspects are addressed in appendices.
+The main goal of the rest of this paper is to understand the scaling limit of $\JTL{N}$ defined as a particular inductive limit $N\to\infty$ of algebras.
+To do this, we start in section~\ref{sec:scal-lim} by discussing the scaling limit of the $\gl(1|1)$ spin chain, in particular the inductive limit of $\JTL{N}$ as algebras of \textit{bilinears in fermion modes} -- subsections~\ref{sec:scaling}, \ref{commrels} and, of the centralizer and the bimodule structure in~\ref{sec:bimod-scal-lim}.
+In subsection~\ref{sec:interinfin-sm}, we describe the Virasoro algebra content of the inductive limits of simple $\JTL{N}$-modules that appear in the periodic $\gl(1|1)$ model.
+While on the finite lattice with $N$ sites the simples are just fundamental representations of $\ssp_{N-2}$, in the limit simple modules over the scaling limit of $\JTL{N}$ are identified with appropriate simple $\spinf$-modules.
+In~\ref{sec:scal-lim-tw}, we also describe the scaling limit of the anti-periodic $\gl(1|1)$ spin chains.